 Opposition leaders and their staff expense disclosures

 Leaders of opposition parties can claim expenses in their capacity as a leader and as an MPP.
 Expenses for opposition leaders and members are tracked separately because different rules apply.
-For more details about opposition leader expenses, please consult the Integrity Commissioner of Ontario’s website.
+For more details about opposition leader expenses, please consult the Integrity Commissioner of Ontario’s website (external site).
 If an opposition leader incurs an expense in their role as a leader of the opposition, this expense will appear as part of the leaders of the opposition and their staff’s expense disclosures.
 Expenses incurred in their role as MPP will be included in members’ expense disclosures.

 What expenses are disclosed?

 Members’ expenses and opposition leaders’ expenses disclose the following:

 - Travel expenses (other than travel within a members’ electoral district relating to their constituency work)